mirjalal/RatesAndConversions/README.md

 Additionally, [Service Locator][service_locator] file is used to manage layers from one point.

-*NOTE: Additional information about classes/files/functions about their functionalities were added as comments.*
+*NOTE: Additional information about classes/files/functions and about their functionalities were added as comments.*

 ## Requirements